Re: The Wire Mafia

 So those are both things that threw me off in Inception as well and I'm already chewing through here.
 It feels even more heightened in this game because I didn't replace in just to immediately get killed.

-boo wrote: Mon Dec 09, 2019 11:36 pm Okay.
+Who specifically is doing calculated things in bulletpoint 2?boo wrote: ↑Mon Dec 09, 2019 11:36 pm Okay.
 Caught up.

 Some off-topic-ish acculturation rants to start: